iddan/react-native-canvas/README.md

 # Unmaintained
 This module was developed as an experiment and isn't intended to be used in production.
-If you would like to do development on a module worthy of replacing this module on npm, please don't hesitate to get in touch and we can work out transferring this name to you.
+Currently working on an extensive more modern version of it.
+In the next version there will be use of ESNext and an easy way to retrieve data from the canvas.

 # react-native-canvas